MyMusicTaste/b0pb0t/INSTALL.md

     d.
 Interactive Messages menu - configure the request url to point to the endpoint of ```slack_im_receiver``` Lambda above
     e.
 Event Subscriptions menu - enable events for your app, configure the request url to point to the endpoint of ```slack_event_receiver``` above, and add two bot events: ```message.im``` and ```team_join```
 4. You will also need to update your Slack team settings to allow everyone except guests to archive channels.
 You can find this setting in ```Permissions -> Channel Management```
+5. You then need to edit ```conf.py``` and add your Slack client id and secret to this file.
+Placement should be obvious.

 ### Setup AWS SNS and connect Lambda to the Slack application